 TP-Link Archer AXE200 Omni: A Wi-Fi 6E router of a few firsts

-The networking vendor says the new design removes “the need for manual antennas adjustment, automatically optimizing to deliver best WiFi connections to all devices.”
+In introducing the new router, TP-Link says the new design removes “the need for manual antenna adjustment, automatically optimizing to deliver best Wi-Fi connections to all devices.”

-That’s because, in my experience, the antennas’ positions have little to do with a home router’s coverage or performance.
-And TP-Link has made flagship routers of which the antennas can’t be adjusted at all, like the Archer GX90 or Archer AX11000.
+After all, in my experience, the antennas’ positions have little to do with a home router’s coverage or performance.
+That’s not to mention TP-Link has made flagship routers of which the antennas can’t be adjusted at all, like the Archer GX90 or Archer AX11000.

-Not to nitpick, but the new router’s name, “Omni,” seems a bit counterintuitive with the idea of antenna adjustment.
+On top of that, the new router’s name, “Omni,” which rhymes with “omnidirectional,” seems a bit counterintuitive to the idea of antenna adjustment.

-And the detail of the new router’s new feature is also unclear, such as the mechanism for adjustment or the conditions that would automatically trigger the change of antennas’ positions.
+That’s my guess anyway.
+Again, there’re still a lot of unknowns about the new router.
+We still don’t know the mechanism for the adjustment or the conditions that would automatically trigger the change of antennas’ positions.
+So on and so forth.

-For now, there are a few things that you can count on this router — that is, if it indeed materializes.
+Other than the antennas, there are a few things that you can count on this router.

 These ports alone are enough to make those looking to go beyond Gigabit happy.
 So far, this is the first announced Wi-Fi 6E router that has two Multi-Gig ports.